CXH-Research/DocShadow-SD7K/README.md

 <p>For the results of all baselines and our results on SD7K, please refer <a href="https://github.com/CXH-Research/DocShadow-SD7K/releases/tag/Results">here</a>.</p>

 # 💗 Acknowledgements
 We would like to thank <a href="https://github.com/fabio-sim/DocShadow-ONNX-TensorRT">DocShadow-ONNX-TensorRT</a> for the implementation of our work.
 If you are looking for easier implementation, please refer to them.
-We also appreciate the open-source datasets Kligler and Jung.
-For downloading them, please refer to [Kligler](https://www.kaggle.com/datasets/xuhangc/kliglers-dataset) and [Jung](https://www.kaggle.com/datasets/xuhangc/jungs-dataset).</b>
+We also appreciate the great open-source datasets, please refer to [Kligler](https://www.kaggle.com/datasets/xuhangc/kliglers-dataset) and [Jung](https://www.kaggle.com/datasets/xuhangc/jungs-dataset) for downloading.</b>

 # 🛎 Citation
 If you find our work helpful for your research, please cite: